okhanokbay/SocialMedia/COMMENTS.md

 Localization can be easliy added by using Strings.swift file.

 Not used NSFetchedResultsController for Core Data.
 If I would, it would be very hard to isolate all the logic inside the CoreDataStack class.

+Spared 2 days as it is requested in the project requirements